Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Erina - Green Point, placing the area among the bottom 25% of areas assessed nationally

-Erina - Green Point has seen approximately 24 dwellings granted development approval annually.
-Over the past five financial years, from FY-21 to FY-25124 homes were approved, with one more approved so far in FY-26.
-Despite a declining population in recent years, the development activity has been adequate relative to other areas, which is beneficial for buyers.
+Erina-Green Point has experienced approximately 24 dwelling approvals per year.
+Over the past five financial years, from FY-21 to FY-25124 homes were approved, with another three approved in FY-26 so far.
+The population has declined recently, but development activity has been adequate relative to this decline, benefiting buyers.

-The average value of new dwellings being developed is $697,000, slightly above the regional average, indicating a focus on quality developments.
-This financial year has seen $26.9 million in commercial development approvals, reflecting moderate levels of commercial development.
-Compared to Greater Sydney, Erina - Green Point has significantly less development activity, 56.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings, although building activity has increased in recent years.
-The area's development activity is also below the national average, reflecting its maturity and suggesting possible planning constraints.
-New developments consist of 53.0% detached houses and 47.0% attached dwellings, with a growing mix of townhouses and apartments offering options across different price points.
+Developers target the premium market segment, with new dwellings valued at an average of $494,000.
+This financial year, $26.9 million in commercial development approvals have been recorded, indicating moderate levels of commercial development.
+Compared to Greater Sydney, Erina-Green Point has significantly less development activity, 56.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings, although building activity has accelerated in recent years.
+The area's development activity is also below national averages, reflecting its maturity and possible planning constraints.
+New developments consist of 53.0% detached houses and 47.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.

-This shift marks a significant departure from existing housing patterns, which are currently 84.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-The estimated population per dwelling approval in the area is 592 people, reflecting its quiet, low activity development environment.
-By 2041, Erina - Green Point is projected to grow by 930 residents.
-Construction pace is maintaining reasonable progress with this projected growth, although buyers may face increasing competition as the population grows.
+This marks a significant shift from the existing housing pattern, which is currently 84.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+The estimated population per dwelling approval is 592 people, reflecting its quiet, low activity development environment.
+Looking ahead, Erina-Green Point is projected to grow by 944 residents by 2041.
+Construction is maintaining a reasonable pace with projected growth, although buyers may face growing competition as the population increases.

 Frequently Asked Questions - Development